Main content of the website

 Many of you have most likely heard the large roof-mounted siren at the Fire Hall sound from time to time.......sorry about waking you up in the middle of the night.
 This siren is set off when the responding officer believes the Incident at hand can pose an imminent danger in the community.
 Such events are a confirmed structure fire, gas leak, or environmental emergency.
 We limit testing of this siren to about once per year, when we plan to test it we will update our Facebook page with the date and time.

 We are always happy to offer station tours, and educational materials to families, businesses, and schools at your request.
-Feel free to stop by the hall anytime! if we are not here contact numbers are posted on the main entrance of the hall.
+Feel free to stop by the hall anytime!
+Contact numbers are posted on the main entrance of the hall should someone not be available to assist you.

 Please check out https://www.facebook.com/wembleyfiredepartment to see what we are up to.